s-victor/TinyPedal/docs/customization.md

     *save
 Estimated fuel consumption reading for one less pit stop.

-    *pits
+    *end
-Estimate number of pit stop counts when making a pit stop at end of current stint.
-Any non-zero decimal places would be considered for an additional pit stop.
+Estimated remaining fuel reading at the end of current stint before pit.

     bar_width
 Set each column width, value in chars, such as 10 = 10 chars.
 Default is `5`.
 Minimum width is limited to `3`.